googlefonts/glyphsets/README.md

 GF glyph sets
 -------------

 If you are a font developer or typeface designer, see the [`GF Glyphsets`](https://github.com/googlefonts/glyphsets/tree/main/GF_glyphsets) subdirectory which provides glyphset definition "standards" that are typically useful sets to draw.
 The GF_Glyphsets are thought as modules you can accumulate.
-Therefore the Vietname set only contains additional glyphs to Latin Core to be able to support Vietnamese language.
+Therefore the Vietnamese set only contains additional glyphs to Latin Core to be able to support Vietnamese language.

 - Fonts commissioned by Google Fonts must support Latin level 1 to 4: i.e **Latin Core**, **Vietnamese** and **Plus sets**.
 - Fonts submitted to Google Fonts must support at least **GF Latin Core**, and designers are strongly encouraged to consider adding the **GF Latin Plus set**.